RhaVans/solidus-landing/README.md

 ##  License

-This project is private and proprietary to Solidus Group, L.P.
+This project is private and proprietary to Solidus Group